jmphilli/wicksonrestaurant/README.md

 - allow the user to add items to a "cart"
   - todo allow removal of items (it's probably all js side so whatevs)
+  - render total on page
+  - tip + taxes
+  - make page pretty
+  - add to top level menu so people can navigate

 - allow the user to "checkout"
   - push them over to a stripe charge given the sum of line items + taxes
 - on success
   - update the order in the clover stack to have the associated charge
   - render some sorta order number / id to the user so they know which one they were
+  - only need to communicate to staff that it's paid, not anywhere in clover stack
 - on fail
   - just drop all state and let them go back
-- tip + taxes
-- render total on page
-- metadata on clover order
-  - stripe token for successful charge
-  - schedule / dietary restrictions saved in order as well
-  - customer name for pickup
-- make page pretty
-- add to top level menu so people can navigate
-- possibly open orders@wicksonrestaurant.com
-- same with support@wicksonrestaurant.com
-- blurb about restaurant stataus somewhere "starting june 1 we are accepting seating etc etc"

 - send email when order ready
--  Order Total: $0.00 set the order total for clover